kasparsd/php-7-debian/readme.md

 ## Extensions

-Note that most of the third-party PHP extensions are [not yet compatible with PHP 7](https://github.com/gophp7/gophp7-ext/wiki/extensions-catalog) and [GoPHP7-ext](http://gophp7.org/) (also on [GitHub](https://github.com/gophp7/gophp7-ext)) is a project to help do that.
 Here is a list of PHP modules that are enabled by default in this build:

 	$ /usr/local/php7/bin/php -m
 	[PHP Modules]